ibm-cloud-docs/transit-gateway/faqs.md

 ### My existing transit gateway doesn't support ECMP.
 What can I do?
 {: faq}
 {: #faq-ecmp}

-If your transit gateway doesn't support ECMP (Equal-Cost Multi-Path Routing) and you need it for improved traffic routing, you can [open a support case](/docs/support?topic=support-open-case&interface=ui).
-IBM Support can assist in enabling ECMP for your transit gateway, allowing your traffic to be distributed across multiple paths for better redundancy and load balancing.
+If your transit gateway doesn't support ECMP (Equal-Cost Multi-Path Routing) and you need it for improved traffic routing, you can [open a support case](/docs/account?topic=account-open-case&interface=ui).
+IBM Support can help you enable ECMP for your transit gateway, allowing your traffic to be distributed across multiple paths for better redundancy and load balancing.

 ### In a Highly Available (HA) configuration, how long after the failover of the primary GRE tunnel does the routing device wait before declaring it inactive?
 {: faq}
 {: #faq-stale-routes-time}

-This time, by default, is set as 5 minutes (300 seconds), and defined by the configuration statement `stale-routes-time`.
+The waiting time, by default, is set as 5 minutes (300 seconds), and defined by the configuration statement `stale-routes-time`.
 The `stale-routes-time` statement allows you to set the length of time the routing device waits to receive messages from restarting neighbors before declaring them inactive.
-This means, in the case of a GRE HA failover to a second GRE tunnel, the traffic takes 5 minutes to be reflected by the second tunnel.
+This means, during a GRE HA failover to a second GRE tunnel, the traffic takes 5 minutes to be reflected by the second tunnel.

 ### Can I use multiple local BGP ASNs within the same zone?
 {: faq}
 {: #faq-multiple-local-bgp-asns}

 No. IBM Cloud Transit Gateway assigns a single local ASN per zone because each zone is backed by a specific data center.
-This means all connections within the same zone will share the same local ASN by design.
+All connections within the same zone share the same local ASN by design.

 If you require different local ASNs for isolation purposes (for example, per tenant), the only workaround is to create connections in different zones.
 Currently, the platform doesn't support assigning multiple local ASNs within a single zone.